-Fan of capsule machines and think that the Bosch Tassimo Happy TAS1002GB could be the appliance to make your morning coffee (and afternoon tea, come to that)?
-You’ve come to the right place because we have all you need to know about this neat coffee maker.
+Buying a new coffee machine?
+Think that the Bosch Tassimo Happy TAS1002GB could be the appliance to make your morning coffee?
+You’ve come to the right place because we have all you need to know about this neat coffee maker, below.

 Bosch Tassimo Happy TAS1002GB specifications

 - Dimensions: H30.5 x W36 x D23cm

 Who will the Bosch Tassimo Happy TAS1002GB suit?

 Singles, couples and families who want the widest range of drinks from their machine, plus capsules that are available in supermarkets as well as online.

 What is the Bosch Tassimo Happy TAS1002GB like to use?

 Set up is swift, and you’ll be serving up coffees in a trice, although it is a smidge noisy.

 The Bosch Tassimo Happy TAS1002GB is a coffee machine that doesn’t just make coffees – you’ll be spoiled for choice when it comes to which capsule to pop in.
 Each of these T-Discs – you guessed it, Tassimo discs – has a bar code that the machine scans in order to use the correct water temperature, brewing time and quantity of water for the particular drink.

 Coffee options and taste